Ji Kang and Ruan Ji — Talented Scholars in Turbulent Eras

 Ruan Ji's father passed away early, so he was raised by his mother and lived a poverty life in his childhood.

 Ruan Ji became famous when he was 8 years old, for his extraordinary talent concerning poetry, essay, and musical instrument.

 He was quite ambitious when he was very young, so he accepted some political occupations where he did both administrative and military jobs.
-During this period, he wanted to serve his country, make some changes, and to bring people better lives.
+During this period, he wanted to serve his country, make some changes, and bring people better lives.

-However, after seeing countless conspiracies, as well as endless wars and the backwardness of the society, he resigned and lived in seclusion.
+However, after seeing countless conspiracies, as well as endless wars and the backwardness of society, he resigned and lived in seclusion.

 Rejecting of Royal Marriage

 Ruan Ji then started his life reading, writing, hiking, and drinking with his good friends in beautiful natural sceneries.